Frederick Hauck: NASA experience

 In March 1985 Captain Hauck became the Astronaut Office project officer for the integration of the liquid-fueled Shuttle-Centaur upper-stage rocket.
 In May 1985 he was named commander of the Centaur-boosted Ulysses solar probe mission, STS-61-F (sponsored by the European Space Agency).
 It was set to launch in a tight launch window in May 1986.
 After the Challenger accident this mission was postponed, and the Shuttle-Centaur project was terminated.

 In August 1986, Captain Hauck was appointed NASA associate administrator for external relations, the policy advisor to the NASA Administrator for congressional, public, international, inter-governmental, and educational affairs.
 He resumed his astronaut duties at the Johnson Space Center in early February 1987.

 Hauck was spacecraft commander of Discovery on STS-26, the first flight to be flown after the Challenger accident.
 The mission launched on September 29, 1988.
 The flight crew included the pilot, Richard Covey, and three mission specialists, David Hilmers, Mike Lounge, and George Nelson.
 During the four-day mission, the crew deployed the Tracking and Data Relay Satellite (TDRS-C) and operated eleven mid-deck experiments.
+While in command of the flight, Hauck and the rest of the crew took time to honor those lost on Challenger.
+Hauck offered words of honor to his fallen friends, "Dear friends, we have resumed the journey that we promised to continue for you.
+Dear friends, your loss has meant that we could confidently begin anew.
+Dear friends, your spirit and your dreams are still alive in our heart."
 Discovery completed 64 orbits of the Earth before landing at Edwards Air Force Base, California, on October 3, 1988.

-Hauck has logged over 5,500 flight hours, 436 in space.
+Hauck logged over 5,500 flight hours, 436 in space.

 Post-NASA experience

 In October 1990, he joined AXA Space (formerly INTEC) as president and chief operating officer, and on January 1, 1993, assumed responsibilities as chief executive officer.
-AXA Space is a world leader in providing property and casualty insurance for the risk of launching and operating satellites.
+AXA Space provides property and casualty insurance for the risk of launching and operating satellites.
 He retired from AXA Space in April 2005.
+Hauck was added to the board of directors for Cianbro, a Maine-based construction company, in 2010.

+After his divorce from Dolly Bowman, Hauck began dating Susan Bruce, a former Tufts student he had known during his senior year.
+They married in 1993.
+Hauck acquired three stepdaughters from Susan's previous marriage.

+In December 2023, Hauck published his memoir To Mach 25 and Home.